Choosing the Right Cable TV and Internet Packages for You

 Verizon Fios Bundle

-The basic Fios Double Play plan includes internet service with download speeds of up to 50 Mbps and access to about 15 local TV stations.
-At the higher service tiers, you’ll get additional TV channels and faster internet speeds, up to 150 Mbps.
-If you’re a video streamer or have a job that requires an internet connection with a fast upload speed, Verizon Fios is the best internet service, if it’s available in your area.
+If you’re a video streamer or have a job that requires an internet connection with fast upload speeds, Verizon Fios is the best internet service if it’s available in your area.
 Owing to the incredible bandwidth of fiber optic cables, Fios offers upload speeds that match its download speeds.

 Frontier Channels and Internet Service